Taken From: How to check your broadband speed

 Here are the speeds we recommend at moneysupermarket.com based on your internet usage:

-- Light broadband internet users: If you have just come off a dial-up connection and use the internet rarely, perhaps just a few times a week to check emails and briefly surf the web, there's little point in paying for high-speed downloads.
-There are many packages available at 512kb – that's 10 times faster than dial-up, which are cost-effective starter packages and should be suitable for your needs.
-You can always upgrade to a faster connection at a later date.
+- Light broadband internet users: If you don’t use the internet all that often, maybe just a few times a week to check emails and briefly surf the web, there's little point in paying for high-speed downloads.
+There are many packages available at around 3MB/s, which are cost-effective starter packages and should be suited for your needs as a household.
+Besides, if you do feel a little held back, you can always upgrade to a faster connection at a later date.

 What affects the broadband speed you receive?